 Choosing a college major can be an anxious ordeal.
 It's your child's job to choose that major.
 Yours is to encourage and support them through the process.
 If your child can't decide or is uncertain where to start, help by asking a few questions or murmuring reassurances.
 Don't foist your dreams on them.
 Some kids hit campus knowing exactly what they want to do; others are at different stages in the process.
 That means you are, too.

 My Kid Picked His Major, I'm Not So Sure

-You may discover that the major he's proposing isn't what you thought it was.
-From astronautics to viticulture, there are so many intriguing majors now that didn't exist back when we were in school.
+You may discover the major they are proposing isn't what you thought it was.
+From astronautics to viticulture, there are many new and intriguing majors that didn't exist when you were in school.
 You may also discover that one or both of you have a classic misconception about a college major—maybe all art majors won't starve!

 My Kid Is Clueless About College Majors

 Choose an Academic Area First